SKOOP-Digital/e-ink-demo-1/prompt.md

  ```

-Attatched are some samples of an existing menu.

 Please create a new menu demo that incorporates the best UI/UX strategies for making e-ink interactive apps more useable as discussed in length above.